EasyNetDev/Saitek-FIP/README.md

 11. After each image you send we need to read the reply from device by sending 0 bytes data to Endpoint IN (0x82).
 Device should reply with: 0000000000000001000000000000000000000000000000060000000000000000000000000000000000000000
 12. The result is this:
 ![Alt text](/Demo%20Image.jpg?raw=true "First custom image uploaded")
+12. I'm adding functions to enumerate all FIP devices in the system.
+13. Create a thread to keep USB events and add/remove FIP from the driver.
+14. Create communication outside of the driver for a future lib to be able to send data to the driver.

 # What next?